arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ![Objects Different Address](./figures/objects_different_address.png)

 These "references" are often referred to as "pointers".
 Java does basically all of reference work under the hood, but it is helpful to understand the difference between reference and value.
-If you want to learn more about pointers, check out [this sophomore level lab](https://github.com/arewhyaeenn/COMP_232_LAB_1_2_C_TUTORIAL).

 ### Shared Reference Example